realA10001986/VSR/README.md

 - Power-up the VSR, enter the Config Portal, re-enable _Save secondary settings on SD_, and click "SAVE".

 This procedure ensures that all your settings are copied from the old to the new SD card.

+##### &#9193; Show update notifications on power-up

+If this option is checked and a new firmware version is available, the VSR will briefly show "UPD" upon power-up.
+If this option is unchecked, this message will not show up.

 ---